-When loading a zonefile read the journal if it exists.

-Print out the named.conf and included files in canonical form if no errors were detected.
+- -h Print the usage summary and exit. - -jWhen loading a zonefile read the journal if it exists. - -p Print out the named.conf and included files in canonical form if no errors were detected.
 See also the -x option.

 Chroot to directory so that include directives in the configuration file are processed as if run by a similarly chrooted named.